Loading...

 From transplant consultation to post-transplant

-Frequently asked questions about transplantation will be updated on this website.
-Many seminars and lectures on intestinal flora transplants transplantation, including videos, are available on our website.
+Many seminars and lectures on intestinal bacteria (plexus) transplantation, including videos, are available on our website.

-Sharing common questions during consultation
+Sharing Q&A during consultation

-Frequently Asked Questions Test
+Frequently Asked Questions

 Training programs at medical institutions

-All transplant providers receive training in the handling of bacterial fluids and learn how to deal with events that may occur in the transplant setting.
+All transplant providers receive training in the handling of bacterial fluids and how to deal with events that may occur in the transplant setting.

 You can rest assured that well-trained clinicians and staff will be engaged to perform the transplant on your patient.